 Promoting Accountability Through DEI Training: Who's Responsible for Diversity Initiatives

-Promoting Accountability Through DEI Training: Who's Responsible for Diversity Initiatives?
+Who’s Responsible for Diversity Initiatives?

-What’s the Big Deal with DEI?
+What’s the Big Deal with Diversity and Inclusion Training in the Workplace?

 Equity: Ensuring fairness by addressing individual needs and removing systemic barriers.

-Inclusion: Building a culture where everyone feels valued, heard, and empowered to belong
+Inclusion: Building a culture where everyone feels valued, heard, and empowered to belong.

 Accountability: The Missing Piece

-Who’s Responsible for DEI?
+Who’s Responsible for Equity And Inclusion Training?

 1. The HR Department: The Guiding Force